gburton20/04-react-redux-exercise-main/directions.md

 3. Use `useSelector` to access the `currentQuestion` state.

-4. Add a `return` statement to display the current question if `userName` is set.
+4. Add to the `return` statement to display the current question if `userName` is set.

 ```javascript
 import { useDispatch, useSelector } from 'react-redux';